Romans-I-XVI/Roku-gameEngine/README.md

 ##### onCollision(collider, other_collider, other_instance)
 This method is called when two object instances collide. collider and other_collider are strings refering to the specific colliders that are in collision.

-##### onDrawBegin(screen)
+##### onDrawBegin(gameLayer)
-This is called before the instance is drawn and receives the screen as a object that can be drawn to.
+This is called before the instance is drawn and receives the game layer as a object that can be drawn to.

-##### onDrawEnd(screen)
+##### onDrawEnd(gameLayer)
-This is called after the instance is drawn and receives the screen as a object that can be drawn to.
+This is called after the instance is drawn and receives the game layer as a object that can be drawn to.

+##### onDrawGui(screen)
+This is called after the game has been drawn to the screen and receives the screen object.
+This can be used to draw interface elements if the camera is being used as anything drawn here will not be effected by the camera zoom/position.
+Note: The screen is always the same resolution as the device resolution.

 ##### onButton(code)
 This is called whenever a button is pressed, released, or held.